JULIETYCL/neural-networks-spam-filter/README.md

 # Spam Classifier
-This repository contains a simple neural network-based spam classifier implemented in Python.
-The model is trained on a dataset containing labeled emails as spam or non-spam.
+There are many powerful libraries available, such as PyTorch and TensorFlow, for building neural networks.
+However, it's essential to understand the underlying principles that guide their operation.
+In this repository, we aim to elucidate these principles by providing a simple neural network-based spam classifier, implemented from scratch in Python.
+This model has been trained on a dataset containing emails that have been meticulously labeled as 'spam' or 'ham' (non-spam).

 ## Installation
 Before running the script, make sure you have `numpy` installed in your Python environment.
 To install it, you can use the following command: